-Bees collect sweet substances from nectar of plants or from secretions of living parts of plants or from excretions of plant-sucking insects.
-They transfer them to the beehive where they enrich them with extremely valuable components, making honey and storing it to honeycombs!
+Bees collect sweet substances from the nectar of plants or from secretions of living parts of plants or from excretions of plant-sucking insects.
+They transfer them to the beehive where they enrich them with extremely valuable components, making honey and storing it in honeycombs!

-Honey contains 70-80% sugars, mostly glucose and fructose.
+Honey contains 70-80% sugars, mostly glucose, and fructose.
 180 nutrients have been identified till now, but there is still work to be done!
-It contains 16% water, 18 different organic acids, proteins and amino acids, minerals in small quantities (potassium, calcium, magnesium, iron, etc.), enzymes, protein complexes, vitamins (B2, B6, C, D, E, pantothenic acid, folic acid, etc. ), natural flavouring substances, etc.
+It contains 16% water, 18 different organic acids, proteins, and amino acids, minerals in small quantities (potassium, calcium, magnesium, iron, etc.), enzymes, protein complexes, vitamins (B2, B6, C, D, E, pantothenic acid, folic acid, etc. ), natural flavoring substances, etc.

 Why is honey good for you?

 If we consume honey daily, it does not only mean that we eat something tasty and sweet, but it also means that we improve our health!
-In addition to energy, it also offers well-being, regulates metabolism, protects against stomach or intestinal disorders, enhances the heart function and blood flow, represses anaemia, protects liver and kidney!
+In addition to energy, it also offers well-being, regulates metabolism, protects against stomach or intestinal disorders, enhances heart function and blood flow, represses anemia, protects the liver and kidney!

 How do honey bees make honey?